gardehal/3d-printing/created/metric-screws/screw-thread-tests.md

   - Too much resistance to spin freely.

 Testing using Prusa mk3i with Prusa Slicer and TinkerCad web.
-0.15 tip, 15% infil, PLA.
+0.15 tip, 15% infill, PLA.

 - M8 (marked "III") - Bolt SUCCESS, nut FAIL
   - MORE details on threads than M8 II.
-  - Printing time recude more than 3 times.
+  - Printing time reduced more than 3 times.
   - Bolt was printed with some loose threads, nut failed 1/4th of the way in.
   - M8 II bolt wriggles more on M8 III than on M8 II bolts.
   - Can be broken with bare hands.

 Testing using Prusa mk3i with Prusa Slicer and TinkerCad web.
-0.20 tip, 15% infil, PLA.
+0.20 tip, 15% infill, PLA.

 - M8 (marked "IV") - SUCCESS
   - Slightly less details on threads than M8 III.
-  - Plastic strings are larger than 0.15, usure what is preferable.
+  - Plastic strings are larger than 0.15, unsure what is preferable.
   - Can be broken with bare hands.

 - M4 (marked "V") - SUCCESS
   - Better detail threads than previous M4 screws.

 Testing using Prusa mk3i with Prusa Slicer and TinkerCad web.
-0.15 tip, 25% infil, PLA.
+0.15 tip, 25% infill, PLA.

 - M8 nut (marked "V") - FAIL
-  - Attempted to shrink inside of nut with 0.25 mm.
+  - Attempted to shrink inside of nut with 0.25 mm by putting a smaller nut inside the existing M8 nut.
   - Nut still fits 8 mm M8 screw but also rattles, though significantly less.

 - M8 (marked "VI") - FAIL
-  - Attempted to shrink inside of nut with 0.5 mm.
+  - Attempted to shrink inside of nut with 0.5 mm by putting a smaller nut inside the existing M8 nut.
   - Nut rattles more than M8 V nut.

 - M8 nut (marked "VII") - FAIL